ohjunho/ami/README.md

+# OpsFlex Toolchain IaC Project

+This is the IaC project for OpsFlex Toolchain.

 # Packer
 Packer is a free and open source tool for creating golden images for multiple platforms from a single source configuration.
 ## Builder